ExpressVPN Vs TorGuard VPN Comparison 2020

 Even if TorGuard claims to boast a “no logging” policy, government agencies can always pressure them by sending a subpoena accompanied by a gag order request.

-ExpressVPN, on the other hand, is based in the highly-secure and the autonomous British Virgin Islands.
-As such, you can feel assured to be completely anonymous.
+ExpressVPN, on the other hand, is based in the highly secure and autonomous British Virgin Islands.
+As such, you can feel assured of being completely anonymous.

 BVI may be a part of the British Monarch, but it follows its own laws that usually go in favor of user privacy.
 Something the U.S. is not famous for these days.